Confirmed Sessions in Gdańsk

 Build Your School Website

-Develop essential digital skills by learning to create and manage a WordPress website.
-Gain confidence in navigating the WordPress dashboard and maintaining your school website while promoting courses showcasing your work in a digital format.
+Develop essential digital skills by learning to create a WordPress website.
+Learn how to navigate the WordPress dashboard and maintaining your school website while promoting courses showcasing your work in a digital format.

 Best Things to Do in Gdańsk